wghile/PM-Tool-React/README.md

 - Be able to see a preview of document (still working on this..)
 - Add a refresh button to display documents after changes are made (low) or figure out how to have documents automatically render with updates (high)
 - Finish designing components
+- Add phonebook to store contacts using Map/Dictionaries

 ## Challenges